vormwald/jekyll-tailwindcss/README.md

 ## Example CSS

-Any CSS file with frontmatter and `@tailwind` directives will be converted to a
+Any CSS file with frontmatter and `@tailwind` directives will be converted.

 ```css
 /* assets/css/styles.css */